 What Laws Protect Whistleblowers From Retaliation?

 Leading whistleblower firm Zuckerman Law represents whistleblowers nationwide under a wide range of federal whistleblower protection law.
 If you are seeking representation in a whistleblower retaliation or whistleblower protection case, click here, or call us at 202-262-8959 to schedule a free, confidential consultation.

 In 2017, Washingtonian magazine named two of our attorneys top whistleblower lawyers, and U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.

-Sarbanes-Oxley Act (protecting whistleblower disclosures about violations of the SEC rules and regulations; violations of federal laws related to fraud against shareholders; or mail, wire, bank or securities fraud).
-Download our free ebook, Sarbanes-Oxley Whistleblower Protection: Robust Protection for Corporate Whistleblowers
+- Sarbanes-Oxley Act (protecting whistleblower disclosures about violations of SEC rules and regulations; violations of federal laws related to fraud against shareholders; or mail, wire, bank or securities fraud).
+Download our free ebook, Sarbanes-Oxley Whistleblower Protection: Robust Protection for Corporate Whistleblowers.

 - Whistleblower Protection Act (protecting whistleblowers in the federal government)